 Many guidelines remain unchanged for now

-The CDC still recommends avoiding unnecessary travel, which may upset those who are fully vaccinated and aching to see loved ones or take a vacation.
+The CDC recommends avoiding unnecessary travel until you are fully vaccinated.
 Dr. Hippler believes everyone has to determine for themselves what is necessary for their own mental health and well-being.

 There is no change in recommendations for those who have already had COVID-19 but aren’t fully vaccinated.
 Some immunologists argue that people who’ve recovered should only need one dose of a vaccine.
 But, according to Dr. Hippler, the research isn’t available to prove that’s appropriate.

 The agency does not give specific guidance for nursing homes.
 Dr. Hippler says some are allowing in-person visits but with ongoing mitigation measures to prevent the spread of the virus that causes COVID-19.
 The American Health Care Association has said fully vaccinated residents of long-term care facilities and their visitors may visit in a private room without masks.
 Dr. Hippler suggests checking with your loved one’s facility to understand what is being allowed when you visit your family members or friends